(Amplified) Banded Matrix Factorization: A unified approach to private training: Optimizing Banded Matrices

 and then find $\bfC$ so that $\bfC\tp \bfC = \bfX$ via \cref{thm:banded-cholesky}. \end{problem} We would like to remark on the similarity between \cref{prob:bandedopt} and the single-participation version of \cref{prob:optconvex}.
 The two problems are identical modulo the bandedness constraint, which is an equality constraint on individual entries of $\bfX$.
 Therefore, existing primal-optimization based solvers \cite{mckenna2021hdmm} for the single-participation matrix mechanism can be extended to optimize over this new space of matrices with little modification.
 Specifically, the only modification necessary is to initialize to an appropriately banded feasible $\bfX$ matrix, like $\bfX=\bfI$, and to post-process the gradient w.r.t $\bfX$ by setting $\frac{\partial L}{\partial \bfX_{[i,j]}} = 0$ if $|i - j| \geq \bands$ in each step.
-Since we only have equality constraints on individual entries of $\bfX$, \cref{prob:bandedopt} is essentially an unconstrained optimization problem, and can be solved with any number of off-the-shelf unconstrained optimization algorithms.\footnote{Note that the constraint that $\bfX$ is positive definite is typically handled implicitly by taking sufficiently small step sizes to avoid violating that constraint \cite{yuan2016convex,mckenna2021hdmm}.} As recommended by \citet{mckenna2021hdmm}, we use the LBFGS algorithm \cite{byrd1995limited} to solve this problem.
+Since the equality constraints exactly specify individual entries of $\bfX$, \cref{prob:bandedopt} can be solved as an unconstrained optimization problem (over the remaining entries in $\bfX$), using any number of off-the-shelf unconstrained optimization algorithms.\footnote{Note that the constraint that $\bfX$ is positive definite is typically handled implicitly by taking sufficiently small step sizes to avoid violating that constraint \cite{yuan2016convex,mckenna2021hdmm}.} As recommended by \citet{mckenna2021hdmm}, we use the LBFGS algorithm \cite{byrd1995limited} to solve this problem.

 \mypar{Remarks on the $\diag{(\bfX)} = \bf1$ constraint} The constraint on $\diag{(\bfX)}$ serves multiple purposes.
 First, $\diag{(\bfX)} = \bf1$ implies that $ \norm{\bfC_{[:,i]}}_2 = 1$ for all $i$, i.e., that $\bfC$ has equal column norms.
 This ensures that $\BANDMF$ reduces to $\dpsgd$ when $\bands=1$, which is desirable.
 Second $\diag{(\bfX)} = \bf1$ simplifies the optimization problem greatly, as the sensitivity computation for both \multiepochpart and \minsep-min-sep are trivial and tight under this constraint (\cref{thm:minsepsens} Claim (1)).
 Third, imposing this constraint does not drastically change the search landscape, or cost much in terms of RMSE; see \cref{tab:matrices} for a comparison of matrices with and without this constraint, and \cref{fig:matrix_vis} for a visualization.
 Fourth, this constraint allows us to solve a single optimization problem that is simultaneously tailored for \multiepochpart and \bparticipation.
 In \cref{sec:dropx1,sec:matrixtable}, we formulate an optimization problem without the $\diag{(\bfX)} = \mathbf{1}$ constraint, discuss how we solve it, and compare matrices generated with and without this constraint empirically.